 Brand Name: Opana

-Opana tablets is used for:
+Opana tablets are used for:

 Treating moderate to severe pain in certain patients.

 Opana tablets are an opioid (narcotic) analgesic.
 It works in the brain and nervous system to reduce pain.